Have Questions?

 706-756-1489

-Crossroads Treatment Center has been providing recovery treatment and rehabilitation services to people who live in the Lagrange, GA. area.
+Crossroads Treatment Center has been providing recovery treatment and rehabilitation services to people who live in the Lagrange, Georgia area.
 Today, Crossroads Treatment Center provides services like activity therapy, brief intervention approach, matrix model, motivational interviewing, group therapy, cognitive/behavior therapy and others in line with its belief of following rehab treatments that work best to help addicts achieve sobriety.

 This alcohol and drug treatment facility also believes that individual care for each client is the best way to provide them with the best form of treatment.
 Services are available in the following settings - short term drug and alcohol rehab programs, outpatient detoxification centers, outpatient individual counseling, inpatient drug and alcohol rehab facilities, long term drug and alcohol rehabs and others.